Symmetries for a High Level Neural Decoder on the Toric Code: Symmetries of the Toric Code

 \

+Since definition \ref{Def:LexicographicOrdering} defines a total order, the minimum according to this order of a list of syndromes is unique.
+Therefore, algorithm \ref{alg:Centering} will result in a uniquely defined representative of each translation class.
+A scaling analysis and more details on the implementation of this algorithm can be found in \autoref{sec:EstimateScaling}.
 Of course, this algorithm straightforwardly generalizes to any other possible symmetry.
-In order to find a unique represenant, one first computes all possible representants and then chooses the minimal one according to the lexicographic ordering.
+In order to find a unique represenant, one first computes all possible representatives and then chooses the minimal one according to the lexicographic order.
 Finally, it should be noted that the underlying decoder does not necessarily respect the translation invariance of the code.
 Given two syndromes that only differ by a translation, it is possible that the underlying decoder returns two recoveries that do not only differ by a translation, but by a translation and a logical operator.
 A simple example of this problem on a $2 \times 2$ code for \ac{mwpm} is shown in \autoref{fig:MWPMTranslationProblem}.
 Therefore it is important that all syndromes are centered before applying the underlying decoder to them.
 The recovery proposed by the underlying decoder then needs to be translated back to match the original syndrome.
 In this way it is guaranteed that the underlying decoder is compatible with translation invariance.
 The same principle applies to all other invariances one might want to incorporate.